xiph/rd_tool/README.md

 ```

-Specify this configuration on the command line with --machineconf.
+Specify this configuration on the command line with -machineconf.

 Builds
 ======

-rd_tool expects prebuilt binaries, in folders named $CODEC one level above the
-directory of the tool.
+Specify the path to the git checkout of thetested codec with the -bindir
+argument. rd_tool.py expects to find prebuilt binaries of the codec - it will
+not build the codec automatically.

 Output files
 ============

 Output files are written into the current directory.
+The format of the .out
+files is one quantizer per line, of the format

+<quantizer> <number of pixels> <file size in bytes> <metric1> <metric2> ...

+See RDRun.reduce() in work.py for an up-to-date list of metrics.